Mastercard/flow/IMPLEMENTATION_STATUS.md

 was altered.
 Human-only IntelliJ and 6,000-flow checks remain deferred until the end.

 ## Validation record

+### Explicit Stop and remaining ownership (18, supported slice)

+Public `FlowExecution.stop(cause)` closes admission irreversibly, wakes the existing factory waiter and withdraws pending requests without cancelling peer runs.
+`status()` returns bounded, immutable `ExecutionStatus` evidence independent of Writer success: **ACTIVE**, **STOPPING**, **QUIESCENT**, the first cause, latched incompleteness and separate processing/native/remaining-owner counts.
+At most five identity prefixes are retained; serial native terminals are `-1`, not a fabricated listener mirror.
+QUIESCENT means owned use and required cleanup ended, not success.
+Late proof never erases the first cause or incomplete evidence or restarts admission.
+These are bounded diagnostics, **not an owner wait budget**.

+Queued wrappers take their real native abort path after observed Stop.
+Actual registered-child skips and actual enclosing-scope terminal/ancestor evidence retire only proven-unused ownership; no descendant callback, native outcome or History result is invented for never-invoked work.
+Ordinary safely completed errors preserve existing dependency behavior and unrelated progress rather than blanket fail-fast.
+The real cancellation-driven child-skip control has one registered/skipped leaf, zero native starts/terminals and zero History entries, followed by safe reuse.
+Ancestor routing uses actual plan parents and enclosing terminals; there is no fabricated post-attachment ancestor-skip control.
+Not every registration/terminal race is deterministically paused; those narrow guards remain source reasoning.

+Before background use escapes, its existing owner must register an exact `receipt.operation()` or `Grant.operation()` and call that operation's `complete()` only after actual use and required cleanup end.
+Future cancellation, timeout, interruption, request return and native terminal alone are not proof.
+Multiple operations retain the whole grant and whole-chain continuation waits for all of them.
+After Stop, conflicting users get a visible original-cause pre-use diagnostic.
+Safe late proof releases only remaining ownership; permanent `ContextDomain.uncertain(cause)` is irreparable and cannot be cleared by a receipt.
+Unregistered background work is not made safe or audited by this API.

+Disposal waits for actual body/native/operation drainage and original cleanup before safe quiescence drops model, configuration, History and native-table references.
+Unsafe owners are retained, never force-released for leak checks.
+Genuine incompleteness remains visible through the live factory or real class-store exceptional backstop.
+Actual store teardown retires its removal callback, so late proof does not query a closed store; a closed-store exception is not the backstop.
+Stopped reporting is not finalized merely to discard references.

+Eight T20 controls cover every serial/parallel owner/competitor pair with prerequisite and whole-chain work: cancellation of a real future cannot free A for C, B never enters after Stop, and only controlled operation completion permits disposal and fresh C use.
+The fake worker is released and joined in teardown.
+Permanent unsafe fixture controls remain isolated child probes, not recovered grants or added native main-JVM counts.
+Current Maven core/adapter tests use JUnit 6.0.3; they are not new JUnit 5.10 core source-compatibility proof.

+The supplied independent full reviews found Standards 0 and two Spec P1 findings: missing final drainage after committed effects and failure to attempt every Stop notification.
+Both were fixed with outside-lock all-attempt effects and retained primary/suppressed failures.
+A subsequent public premature-release P2 finding was
+fixed: no-issued-leaf state is not terminal proof, pending priority must be withdrawn, and reentrant disposal is blocked while the committed Stop batch remains in flight.
+The parent read the actual release source; supplied final targeted follow-ups report Standards 0 / Spec 0.
+This validation pass makes no new independent-review claim.

+Historical 504-case passes include a repeat after the earlier two-line stop/disposal guard.
+The later 513-case broader pass preceded the final nine release-guard cases;
+the subsequent 306-case narrow pass included those nine.
+These are prior-source gates, not substitutes for the final broader and repeated counts below.
+Failed and incomplete attempts remain evidence, not passing counts.

+The final 26-class broader gate passed **522 cases: 520 passed, two existing Windows symlink skips, zero failures/errors** (10 API, 27 message, 226 core, 259 adapter).
+Three repeats of the exact nine-class selector each passed **350 cases** (10 API, 125 core, 215 adapter), with zero failures/errors/skips.
+The install gate passed the same 350 cases.
+All five gates recorded exit 0 with Azul Java 17.0.19 / JUnit 6.0.3, both skip flags and failure-ignore false, `surefire.failIfNoSpecifiedTests=false` and the 39 real frontend assets; no full suite was run.
+The known report-reuse failure did not recur; its cause remains **OPEN**, unchanged and not fixed by these passes.

+**Original packaged-consumer failure (retained evidence):** the unchanged consumer on the then-installed ticket-18 binaries passed the 5.10.0/1.10.0 serial point (two outer tests), then failed its parallel point (two outer tests, one failure, zero errors/skips).
+C failed with `controlled overlap timed out`; the outer success-count assertion reported `expected: <3> but was: <2>`.
+The script recorded exit 1 and stopped before either 6.0.3 point.
+The cause was undiagnosed at that gate; validation stopped without a retry, source/fixture change, staging or clean-export docs gate.
+Fresh failed XML, logs, class traces and current installed artifact hashes/binaries are preserved separately from stale matrix leftovers.
+This is not a passed four-point matrix or ticket-18 acceptance; the existing fixture is not exhaustive Stop coverage.

+Subsequent diagnosis established a fixture circular wait: C awaited the original description source's close, while ticket 18 correctly defers that cleanup until C's native terminal.
+An observation-only failing run recorded the distinct live native stream closing while C remained active, followed by C's timeout and only then source cleanup.
+The corrected public factory interceptor observes live-stream close;
+separate assertions still require original-source cleanup after C's native finish and exactly one close of each stream.
+No production lifecycle or timeout was weakened.
+The archived correction passed all four runtime/mode points against the same installed ticket-18 binaries.
+Those artifacts predate amendment 28, so they do not establish acceptance of the current combined tree.
+Original reds and the diagnosis remain under `C:/Data/Code/flow-stop18-packaged-diagnosis/`; the report-reuse failure above remains open.

+Current combined-source verification on 2026-09-16 passed the same 26-class gate and local install: **522 cases, 520 passed, two existing Windows skips, zero failures/errors**.
+The unchanged consumer verifier then passed all four points on the freshly installed artifacts, including amendment 28's claim-free report JAR: eight outer tests, identical 25-file artifact hashes, and the existing native count/UID and class-loading checks.
+Both skip flags and failure-ignore were false on Java 17.0.19.
+This diagnoses and resolves the specific consumer-oracle failure, not the independent report-reuse failure or the wider acceptance programme.
+Independent current-source reviews found Standards 0 / Spec 0 scoped defects.
+Logs and fresh consumer evidence are archived separately under `C:/Data/Code/flow-stop18-commit-20260916/`; historical failures remain unchanged.

+The exact staged tree `7af13d7f241a4f1d0128549f9ff7f4f0fcd28bad` then compiled fresh in `C:/Data/Code/flow-stop18-staged-mY5B4l` and passed **1,163 cases: 1,161 passed, two existing platform skips, zero failures/errors**.
+This combines the 522-case selector with 641 documentation checks (50 links, 50 snippets, 541 console-use checks) through `-pl doc -am test`, with both skip flags and failure-ignore false.
+All 813 indexed source/document files matched the export after line-ending normalization; only final evidence prose changed afterwards.
+This selected gate is not the full suite, IDE or workload acceptance.

+Ticket 19 still needs native-token query propagation, cooperative hooks, the accepted 250 ms check cadence and reachable owner drain budget.
+No uniform Launcher, remote, IDE or hard-kill cleanup bound is claimed.
+Capture/report/replay remain guarded;
+ticket 23's original accumulated native REPORT T30 and final-only obligations are not waived.
+Ticket 17's real consumer DB/browser/background-owner audits and broader artifact/log/retained-reference integration remain 25.
+Intended IntelliJ checks, the manual 6,000-flow workload and the full suite remain deferred until the end.

 ### Actual-fixture context slice (17, partial)